lsst-dm/dmtn-094/index.rst

 OAuth2 is a framework that enables *users* to authorize *applications* to retrieve information, either in the form of a token or through the use of a token, about the user from an identity provider.
-An identity provider may be Google, Github or something else.
-CILogon functions as sort of a meta identity provider which implements the OAuth API.
+An identity provider may be Google, Github or an institution.
+Typically, institutions themselves do not implement OAuth2 interfaces, but do implement interfaces with SAML or Shibboleth.
+T

 OAuth2 specifies how you may ask for information about a user.
 It also specificies a method, through tokens, which a service may use to request